datacenter/statechecker/docs/usage.rst

 .. note:: Configuring the fabric is only available in ``standalone`` mode

 A fabric refers to a single APIC cluster and corresponding switches.
 StateChecker app can be configured to perform snapshots across multiple fabrics.
-Note, snapshot comparision must be between two snapshots collected from the same fabric.
+Note, snapshot comparison must be between two snapshots collected from the same fabric.

 To get started, click the fabric icon |icon_fabric|.
 Click the add icon |icon_add| to add a new